agravier/crdt-study/README.md

 # LWW-element-graphs study

-Using commutative interface operations simplifies the work of distributed systems designers [[ref](commutativity-sosp-13)].
+The use of commutative interface operations simplifies the work of distributed systems designers [[ref](commutativity-sosp-13)].
 Commutative replicated data types (CRDTs) make the most use of this advantage by allowing the design of distributed data structure that can continue operating during a temporary